Learn how to optimize event handling in JavaScript by implementing debouncing and throttling techniques for improved performance and user experience.

 In the world of web development, creating interactive web pages often involves handling a variety of user-generated events such as mouse movements, key presses, window resizing, and scrolling.
 While these events are crucial for creating dynamic and responsive user interfaces, they can also lead to performance issues if not managed properly.
 This is where debouncing and throttling come into play.
 These techniques help control the frequency of event handling, ensuring that your web applications remain efficient and responsive.

 Before diving into solutions, let’s first understand the problem.
-When events fire too frequently, such as during scroll
+When events fire too frequently, such as during scroll or resize events, they can trigger a large number of function calls in a short period.
+This can lead to:

 To mitigate these issues, we can employ debouncing and throttling techniques.

 Debouncing is a technique used to ensure that a function is only executed once after a specified delay period has passed since the last time it was invoked.
-This is particularly useful for events that fire continuously, such as scroll
+This is particularly useful for events that fire continuously, such as scroll or resize.

 When an event is triggered, the debounce function delays the execution of the event handler until a certain amount of time has passed without the event being triggered again.
 If the event is triggered again before the delay period ends, the timer resets.